 For example, if you love interacting with people and want to be involved in hands-on treatment with patients, you might consider becoming a registered nurse.
 Alternately, if you prefer more "behind-the-scenes" work and you're more office-oriented, healthcare can still work for you: you could become a medical biller or coder.
 And if you're a person who enjoys learning and wants to dive deeper into your education, you may be interested in a specialized field like radiology or clinical laboratory science.

-Whether you'd enjoy working in a calmer environment as a massage therapist in Rochester, or you'd prefer thinking on your feet as a fast-paced nurse in Brooklyn, think about the things you enjoy doing before deciding which healthcare major is right for you.
+Whether you'd enjoy working in a calmer environment as a massage therapist in Rochester, or you'd prefer thinking on your feet as an emergency nurse in Brooklyn, consider what you enjoy doing and how you enjoy doing it before you decide which healthcare major might be right for you.

 Best Online Healthcare Schools in New York